 Students may request a leave of absence for an extended period of time.
 They should first consult with the Study Advisors and discuss the potential consequences of a leave of absence for their study plan.
 If approved, an official statement registering the return of the student will be prepared.
 Students need to request a Leave of Absence two weeks prior to their date of departure, and must discuss this request with the Study Advisors.
-A meeting with the Study Advisors can be scheduled via: https://luc-the-haguestudy-advisor.youcanbook.me and https://luc-the-hague-study-advisor-offline.youcanbook.me/.
+A meeting with the Study Advisors can be scheduled via: https://luc-the-hague-study-advisor.youcanbook.me/study-advisor.youcanbook.me/.
 Please note that regardless of being permitted a leave of absence, students must still comply with the requirements of the Binding Study Advice regulations.
-That means that students must also request the Executive Board of Leiden University to evaluate the validity, expected duration and seriousness of the personal circumstances, if they anticipate possibly receiving a negative binding study advice (see the webpage on Extenuating Circumstances in the Context of the Binding Study Advice for more information).
+That means that students must also request the Executive Board of Leiden University to evaluate the validity, expected duration and seriousness of the personal circumstances, if they anticipate possibly receiving a negative binding study advice (see the webpage-on-extenuating-circumstances-in-the-Context-of-the-Binding-Study Advice for more information).